terminalforlife/PerlProjects/source/redshifter/README.md

 # Uninstalling Redshifter

-If you've used a Debian package to install Redshifter, refer to your package manager.
-However, if you've used the installer, then you can run the following to delete the files it creates:
+If you've used the installer, then you can run the following to delete the files it creates:

 ```
 sudo rm -v /usr/bin/redshifter /usr/share/man/man1/redshifter.1.gz /usr/share/bash-completion/completions/redshifter